 Some points to summarise include payment terms, contract volume, timeline, when the contract will begin, and price for the contract.

 Enhance your price negotiation with a supplier/vendor with Prognos

 As you’ve probably noticed, one of the vital keys to a successful vendor/supplier negotiation strategy boils down to preparation.

-Prognos is an interactive platform giving you access to continuously updated indice reports and graphs on raw materials, components, labour and manufacturing costs, taxes and transport costs, and currencies.
+Prognos is an interactive platform giving you access to continuously updated indice reports and graphs on raw materials, components, logistics costs, construction costs, labour and manufacturing costs, taxes and transport costs, and currencies.
 We give you access to the cost data you need in order to get the most out of your suppliers with data tailored to the price negotiation with your supplier.

 How to prepare negotiations with suppliers?

 - Establish objectives and goals that are important to you such as price, value for money, delivery and payment terms, timeline, quality, etc.